sfarmani/sfarmani.github.io/md/vps-hostbot.md

 ## Please make sure to read the guide thoroughly as it does include everything you may need.

-## This guide is a newer version for @IceSandSlash's re-write of aura-bot.
+## This guide is a newer version for @IceSandslash's re-write of aura-bot.
 ### It boasts better optimization and ping, along with other [features](https://gitlab.com/ivojulca/aura-bot/-/blob/master/FEATURES.md?ref_type=heads)
 ### It also uses Ubuntu 24.04.
 Since 18.04 is not being supported anymore, its nice to upgrade.
-### Huge shout out to @IceSandSlash, they've done an amazing job with the bot!
+### Huge shout out to @IceSandslash, they've done an amazing job with the bot!
 ### Please checkout their repo for more info on their bot: https://gitlab.com/ivojulca/aura-bot

 #### If you would like to still use the old version, please [go here](https://sfarmani.github.io/vps-hostbot-legacy.html)